GO Transit fares: GO Transit co-fares

-As of March 14, 2022 most local transit systems - except Toronto Transit Commission and UP Express - that connect with GO Transit offer free admission so long as the customer swipes their Presto card on the connecting vehicle.
+As of February 26, 2024, most local transit systems that connect with GO Transit offer free admission so long as the customer swipes their Presto card on the connecting vehicle.
 In some cases (where applicable), passengers may also present their GO Transit proof-of-payment (a day pass or single-ride ticket) to the local transit operator.

 Passengers using the Presto card or contactless credit card (where accepted) will automatically be assessed the co-fare where appropriate, depending on the status of the local transit operator's integration with the Presto Card or contactless credit card.
 If the local transit operator does not currently accept the Presto Card or contactless credit card, the co-fare is not applicable with these payment methods.